World Giraffe Day

 World Giraffe Day is an annual event initiated by Giraffe Conservation Foundation (GCF) to celebrate the tallest animal on the longest day (or night, depending on in which hemisphere you live!) of the year – 21 June – every year.

 Over the past 35 years, giraffe numbers have decreased by nearly 30%.
 By supporting World Giraffe Day, you directly help save giraffe in Africa.
-With only approximately 117,000 giraffe remaining in the wild, the time to act is NOW!
+With only a combined 140,000 giraffe remaining in the wild, the time to act is NOW!

 World Giraffe Day has helped raise awareness about the challenges giraffe face in the wild.
 The result of this increased awareness has been an incredible success to the future of the species.